access-ci-org/Integration_Roadmaps/docs/source/onlineservice/ACCESS_Production_Online_Service_-_Integration_Roadmap_Description.md

 ## Infrastructure Type(s)

 This roadmap integrates online services provided by ACCESS projects and their vendors / partners into the ACCESS operational environment.
-The roadmap is intended for online services that are visible outside a single ACCESS project, i.e. that need to be used by other ACCESS projects, resource providers, developers, or ACCESS users.
+The roadmap is intended for online services that are visible outside a single ACCESS project and used by other ACCESS projects, resource providers, developers, or ACCESS users.
 Online services are accessed using a variety of network protocols suited for their function and target audience.
 Examples include ACCESS websites; Atlassian, GitHub, Google, and Globus services; DNS services; IAM services, and various APIs.

 ## Summary

-This roadmap enumerates the tasks for integrating online services into the ACCESS environment for use by ACCESS users, resource providers, ACCESS projects, Science Gateways and other developers.
-These tasks cover all aspects of integration and operations into production, including coordination, technical integration, and ongoing support activities.
-The required tasks in this roadmap: describe the service so that it can be listed and discoverable in a consistent way; detail relevant ACCESS cybersecurity requirements, procedures, and best practices; provide service documentation to service users; establish service support ticketing channels; and communicate service availability changes.
-The optional tasksdetail ways to integrate that are available but not required.
+This roadmap enumerates the tasks for integrating online services into the ACCESS environment for use by ACCESS users, resource providers, ACCESS projects, Science Gateways and/or other developers.
+These tasks cover all aspects of integration and operations, including coordination, technical integration, and ongoing support activities.
+Optional tasks detail ways to integrate that are available but not required.

 ## Operator Information

 This roadmap was defined by ACCESS projects for use primarily by ACCESS projects.
-Since ACCESS projects participate in the roadmap development process they should be able to follow this integration roadmap without a hands on concierge.
+ACCESS projects participate in the roadmap development process and should know how to follow this integration roadmap without a hands on concierge.
 Operators must perform the Required Tasks below and may perform the Optional Tasks below.

 See related [*Roadmap Task Timeline*](https://docs.google.com/presentation/d/1GIdAMNlJsCRMR1W3rXnD8IsLrY7qM5DLlFaLrKzAjRo/edit#slide=id.g1f134a7d5b4_1_5).